 Water, Hydrated Silica, Glycerin, Sorbitol, PVM/MA Copolymer, Sodium Lauryl Sulphate, Flavour, Cellulose Gum, Carrageenan, Sodium Hydroxide, Sodium Fluoride, Sodium Saccharin, Triclosan, CI 77891.

 Once I looked it up, I knew I was in trouble.
-I didn’t know what some of the ingredients were, so that was an issue, but some of there were all too familiar.
+I didn’t know what some of the ingredients were, so that was an issue, but some of them were all too familiar.
 I will just pick two.

 My solution to the problems related to toothpaste was to avoid them altogether and make my own DIY toothpowder.
-Simple, natural, and cost effective, it’s a winner for me.
+Simple, natural, and cost-effective, it’s a winner for me.
 Here is my recipe.

 Ingredients: